laravel/docs/lifecycle.md

 Service providers are truly the key to bootstrapping a Laravel application.
 The application instance is created, the service providers are registered, and the request is handed to the bootstrapped application.
 It's really that simple!

 Having a firm grasp of how a Laravel application is built and bootstrapped via service providers is very valuable.
-Your application's used-defined service providers are stored in the `app/Providers` directory.
+Your application's user-defined service providers are stored in the `app/Providers` directory.

 By default, the `AppServiceProvider` is fairly empty.
 This provider is a great place to add your application's own bootstrapping and service container bindings.
 For large applications, you may wish to create several service providers, each with more granular bootstrapping for specific services used by your application.